-The superstar and her album led the Grammys with 11 nominations and that helped Toronto producer Nathan Ferraro land three nominations, including record of the year.
+The superstar and her country-pop album led the Grammys with 11 nominations and that helped Toronto producer Nathan Ferraro land three of his own, including record of the year.

-He shared two of his nods with German-Canadian songwriter Megan Bülow and Calgary-raised Elizabeth Lowell Boland in song of the year and best country song.
+He shared two of his nods with German-Canadian songwriter Megan Bülow and Calgary-raised Elizabeth Lowell Boland whose work on the track “Texas Hold ‘Em” put them in the running for song of the year and best country song.

-Dave Hamelin, best known as a member of Montreal band the Stills, was named for producing, engineering and mixing "Cowboy Carter" in the album of the year category.
+“Cowboy Carter” also landed Dave Hamelin, best known as a member of Montreal band the Stills, a nod for producing, engineering and mixing in the album of the year category.

-Halifax-raised hitmaker Cirkut picked up two nominations for his work with Charli XCX on "Brat," including a mention in the album of the year category.
-The track "360" also earned him a nomination for record of the year.
+Other Canadian contenders in marquee Grammys categories included Halifax-raised hitmaker Cirkut.
+He picked up two nominations for his work with Charli XCX on “Brat,” including a mention in the album of the year category.
+The track “360” also earned him a nomination for record of the year.

 Prolific audio engineer and mixer Serban Ghenea continued his Grammys run with another five nods in key categories.